Building Automatic Fall Detection Systems with Computer Vision

 Several parameters can affect our model’s performance in detecting a fall using pose estimation algorithms.
 The most important pros and cons of using this approach for detecting falls are as follows.

 This solution doesn’t require training a unique model and gathering numerous labeled data.
 We are using a pre-trained open-source model as the core of this engine, in which we define a rule to customize it for our use case.
 Moreover, some features such as real-time processing and compatibility with edge devices are other advantages of this approach.
+So, to recap, here are the most important pros to this method:

 1- Available pre-trained models